raghav18482/cpp-project/README.md

 # the project structure and detail
-> data folder contains the storing of all the records
+1. data folder contains the storing of all the records
-> design.cpp contains the designs we will display
+2. design.cpp contains the designs we will display
-> storing.cpp will do all the storing related operations
+3. storing.cpp will do all the storing related operations
-> main.cpp is the main driver file
+4. main.cpp is the main driver file
+5. classes.h is the most important file as it conatains the core of program
-> in data folder the records are stored in the form of id_firstnameSecondName
+6. in data folder the records are stored in the form of username